isnology/my-bio/README.md

 My Site journey
 =

-- My audience will be prospective employer
+- My audience will be prospective employers
 - assumptions - if they use IE 8 then do I want to really work there?
 - I wanted a single page site